-The defect in Wendy Engle's spine probably developed in her childhood, perhaps as a result of gymnastics.
-Two little fractures in her bottom vertabrae, one on either side of the bony bridge that circles her spinal canal, the defect probably didn't cause her any pain when it happened.
-She raised children, built a career as a nurse and lived an active life, all without knowing about the defect in her spine.
+The defect in Wendy Engle’s spine probably developed in her childhood, perhaps as a result of gymnastics.
+Two little fractures in her bottom vertabrae, one on either side of the bony bridge that circles her spinal canal.
+The defect probably didn’t cause her any pain when it happened.
+She raised children, built a career as a nurse, and lived an active life, all without knowing about the defect in her spine.
 But it was there, making her vulnerable to just the right sort of trauma.
-The kind of trauma that happens when you get t-boned in an intersection car accident.
+The kind of trauma that happens when you get T-boned in an intersection car accident.

 The Car Accident

 On March 4, 2009, Wendy was driving to work on 26th Street in Erie when a driver on Greengarden Boulevard failed to stop for a red light and drove right in front of Wendy.
 The resulting collision was tremendous.
-Wendy's Toyota Corolla was totalled and Wendy was thrown about the interior of her vehicle with enough force to crack her steering wheel and break the center console.
+Wendy’s Toyota Corolla was totaled and Wendy was thrown about the interior of her vehicle with enough force to crack her steering wheel and break the center console.
 She badly injured her low back.
-Doctors still don't know exactly what happened because no one thought to look for a spinal defect until it was too late but they believe those two fractures were spread apart and the bone inflamed.
-All of Wendy's doctors agreed, however, that the injury set off a pain syndrome that would completely change Wendy's life.
-She had to change jobs, she spent three years trying every pain killing remedy known to medicine and, finally, she agreed to have an electrical unit surgically implanted on her spinal canal to repeatedly shock her nervous system in an effort to stop the flow of pain information from her spine to her brain.
+Doctors still don’t know exactly what happened because no one thought to look for a spinal defect until it was too late, but they believe that those two fractures were spread apart and the bone inflamed.
+All of Wendy’s doctors agreed, however, that the injury set off a pain syndrome that would completely change Wendy’s life.
+She had to change jobs, she spent three years trying every painkilling remedy known to medicine, and, finally, she agreed to have an electrical unit surgically implanted on her spinal canal to repeatedly shock her nervous system in an effort to stop the flow of pain information from her spine to her brain.

-But Wendy didn't know any of that when the accident first happened.
+But Wendy didn’t know any of that when the accident first happened.
 She knew her back hurt.
 She thought it would get better.
 She thought she might miss a few days of work.
 And she thought that the least of her concerns were financial ones.
-Because like most adult Pennsylvanians, Wendy had responsibly purchased auto insurance and, like most Pennsylvanians, Wendy thought her insurance company would live up to the promise it made to protect her in the event she was ever injured in a car accident.
-Back then, Wendy couldn't have known that her back was seriously injured and would never again be pain free but if she'd read our website before the accident she'd at least have had an inkling of what her insurance company was about to do to her.
+Because, like most adult Pennsylvanians, Wendy had responsibly purchased auto insurance and, like most Pennsylvanians, Wendy thought her insurance company would live up to the promise it made to protect her in the event that she was ever injured in a car accident.
+Back then, Wendy couldn’t have known that her back was seriously injured and would never again be pain free — but if she’d read our website before the accident, she’d at least have had an inkling of what her insurance company was about to do to her.

 At the time of the accident, Wendy was insured with State Farm.
 Unfortunately for her, so was the driver who ran the red light.
 State Farm would use both of their insureds to further State Farm’s selfish interests and jeopardize the very people State Farm had promised to protect.